 - The various helicopter pilots, particularly the French one and his extended family, who encounter main character Shautieh Ley's Rushmore Refacement everywhere they go in Bowling King.

-- The alien inhabiting the Negative Zone in Twisted Toyfare Theater, whose life is constantly screwed up by the antics of a rowdy Thing.
+- The alien inhabiting the Negative Zone in Twisted Toyfare Theatre, whose life is constantly screwed up by the antics of a rowdy Thing.

 - The woodcutter couple in Usagi Yojimbo.
 They appear in the background of every other issue or so, sometimes interacting with the main cast (unwittingly helping Usagi foil the Neko Ninja's plans, even more unwittingly helping him feed and clothe Princess Kinuko, and very nearly getting killed by Inazuma...) and often telling one another that samurai are crazy.